hannah68/cs-search/README.md

 const xs = [2187, 27, 19683, 9, 243, 3, 729, 81, 6561];
 ```

 The array `xs` has 9 elements.
 In javascript, we find the size of an array via the array prototype property [length](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length), so here, `xs.length` is 9.
-In everyday life, we usually start counting from 1; unfortunately, with arrays in computer science, we more often than not start counting from 0, and that is true for javascript. hence, for our array `xs`, its positions are 0, 1, 2, . . . , 7, 8.
+In everyday life, we usually start counting from 1; unfortunately, with arrays in computer science, we more often than not start counting from 0, and that is true for javascript.
+Hence, for our array `xs`, its positions are 0, 1, 2, . . . , 7, 8.
 The element in the 8th (last) position is 6561, and although we could use the notation `xs[8]` to denote this element, it is usually more useful to use the array's length, e.g. `xs[xs.length - 1]` (since we start counting from 0, not 1).
 More generally, for any integer _i_ denoting a position, we write `xs[i]` to denote the element in the _ith_ position.
 This position _i_ is called an index, and we say that the individual items `xs[i]` in the array `xs` are accessed using their index _i_.

 ### Looping

 We can access our array elements by jumping straight to a location via its index, e.g. `xs[0]` (2187), `xs[1]` (27), `xs[2]` (19683) etc., but since algorithms that process data stored in arrays will typically need to visit all the items in the array and apply appropriate operations on those items, it's often more useful to move sequentially through the array by incrementing or decrementing that index automatically.

-In pseudocode, this would typically take the general form:
+In _pseudo code_, this would typically take the general form:

 ```text
 for i = 0, 1, ..., n-1